kliewerdaniel/AI-Blog/_posts/2025-03-09-NextJS-Ollama-Custom-Agent-Framework.md

 ### 2.5 Creating a Custom Agent Framework

-Since we don't have access to the Mastra package, let's create our own lightweight agent framework:
+Let's create our own lightweight agent framework:

 Create a file at `src/lib/agent.ts`: